apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string.md

  * Example:

-        regexp_replace(" like iphone the voicemail_service is awesome", " like iphone", "like android")
+        regexp_replace(" like x-phone the voicemail_service is awesome", " like x-phone", "like product-a")

  * The expected result is:

-        "like android the voicemail_service is awesome"
+        "like product-a the voicemail_service is awesome"

 ### repeat ###